abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

 The output is more readable now.
-We see that, at the start, all the non-filled cells have all digits as possible values.
+We see that, at the start, all the non-filled cells have all the digits as possible values.
 We'll use these functions for debugging as we go forward.
 We can now start solving the puzzle.

 ## Pruning the Cells

-Instead of removing fixed digits of a cell from its neighboring cells, one cell as a time, it is easier to find all the fixed digits in a row of cells and remove all of them from the possibilities of all the non-fixed cells of the row.
-Then we can repeat this "pruning" step for all the rows of the grid (and columns and sub-grids too!
+We can remove the digits of fixed cells from their neighboring cells, one cell as a time.
+But, it is faster to find all the fixed digits in a row of cells and remove them from the possibilities of all the non-fixed cells of the row, at once.
+Then we can repeat this _pruning_ step for all the rows of the grid (and columns and sub-grids too!
 We'll see how).

 ```haskell
 pruneCells :: [Cell] -> Maybe [Cell]